code-newbies/python-thursday-adventure-2/README.md

 The above command makes a virtual environment named pta2 that uses Python 3.
 When you want to exit this environment use the command ```deactivate```.
 When you want to work on the environment again use ```workon pta2```.

-*Note* - If you are using Windows the location -/usr/bin/python3- will not be valid.
+**Note** - If you are using Windows the location */usr/bin/python3* will not be valid.
 Replace this value with the location of your Python 3.

 #### Install the requirements for the project